 In 1963 the Washington State Senate adopted Senate Resolution EX-14 in recognition of efforts already made by the institutions.

 COP was formally established in 1967 as the Interinstitutional Office of Business Studies, with the first office location on the University of Washington campus in Seattle.
 When The Evergreen State College opened in 1969, the office relocated to Olympia to take advantage of the close proximity to state government.

 In 1973 the name of the office was changed to the Office of State College and University Business Affairs to reflect the scope of responsibilities in which the staff was involved.
-The title of Office of the Council of State College and University Presidents was adopted in 1975 as broader issues of responsibility were assumed with respect to academic and legislative matters.
+The title of Office of the Council of State College and University Presidents – commonly known ever since as the Council of Presidents – was adopted in 1975 as broader issues of responsibility were assumed with respect to academic and legislative matters.

-In 1981 our current title emerged in a formal interlocal cooperation agreement.
+In 1981 the structure and purpose of COP was formalized in an interlocal cooperation agreement signed by all six presidents.
 In 1985 the office moved from the campus of The Evergreen State College to the northeast capital neighborhood in Olympia, where we presently reside.